-We have a multidisciplinary workforce of 350 staff.
-This is comparable to the workforce size of a small District hospital.
+We have a multidisciplinary workforce of 280 staff spread across 25 service locations.
 The work experience and skill mix of our staff support ongoing competency based education; development of policies and procedures; a strong research agenda; specialised clinical services; new graduate programs; student placements; and, internal supervision and mentoring.
-2.7% of our current staff identify as Aboriginal.
+3.8% of our current staff in 2021 identify as Aboriginal.